infinitivity/js-cgi/README.md

 workers - Number of worker processes. default=2
 ####Usage:
 Add a directive to your `nginx.conf` file.
-I use the njs extension instead of js so NGINX won't confuse browser javascript files with server javascript files.
+I use an "njs" extension on the server javascript files instead of a "js" extension so NGINX won't confuse them with browser javascript files.
 ```
 location ~ [^/]\.njs(/|$) {
    proxy_pass   http://localhost:3000;